CS126SP20/final-project-rrshen/DEVELOPMENT.md

             - [ ] Possibly create a level class
             - [ ] Create a start page
             - [x] Create pause and restart buttons
-            - [ ] Add a random float to the ramp so it's more random and fun.
+            - [x] Add a random float to the ramp so it's more random and fun.

  - **4/28/20**
     - Added PROPOSAL.md
-    - Resets positions and adds point in 'win'
+    - Resets positions and adds a point when you win
     - Added ResetLevel() function to reset level
     - R key now triggers a reset of the level